servactory/servactory.com/docs/guide/actions/grouping.md

 ### Option `rollback`

-If an exception occurs in one of the methods in the group or in `wrap_in`, this can be handled using the `rollback` method.
+Handle exceptions from methods in the group or from `wrap_in` via the `rollback` method.

 ```ruby {3,12}
 stage do